sajjadGG/book-python/basics/about/setup.rst

 About Setup IDE
 ---------------
-* Assignment name: About Setup IDE
+* Assignment: About Setup IDE
-* Complexity level: easy
+* Complexity: easy
 * Lines of code to write: 0 lines
 * Estimated time of completion: 5 min
 * Solution: TODO